 ||A wake up call and leisurely breakfast, or an early call when the light is best for game viewing and an early morning ride to explore the reserve.
 Stop for a delicious bush breakfast, then ride back to the lodge by a different route.
 A siesta by the pool and after tea, a late afternoon ride or evening game drive with spot light.
 Dinner and overnight at the lodge.|

 ||Three full days at the lodge, with your choice of morning or afternoon rides, game drives or guided walks perhaps stopping for brunch under a shady acacia tree.
 You might also decide to explore locally, taking a tour of the main farm to visit the school or local village.
 Nights at the lodge.|

 ||Breakfast and perhaps an early morning trip to a neighbouring Big 5 reserve for a game drive, returning to Ant's for a delicious barbecue by the pool and siesta.
 In the afternoon, a ride out to one of the dams, stopping for sundowners and riding back to the lodge at sun set.
 Dinner and night.|

 ||Breakfast, an early morning ride or game drive then pack up to transfer to Johannesburg for onward journey.|

 |Contact us at firstname.lastname@example.org or on tel: (+44) (0)1837-82544 / 825440 for further information, detailed itineraries, dates and answers to questions|

 The nearest International airport is Johannesburg and transfers to the lodges can be arranged from there for an extra charge.
-British Airways, South African Airways and Virgin all have direct overnight flights from London to Johannesburg arriving the next morning.
+British Airways and Virgin have direct overnight flights from London to Johannesburg arriving the next morning.
 For an economy return flight from London budget about £750 to £950 (varies with the season and availability).
-One way transfers from / to Johannesburg are around £175 per car taking up to 3 guests.
-Larger vehicles are also available for groups.
+One way transfers from / to Johannesburg are £250 per car taking up to 3 guests.
+Larger vehicles also available.